bxdoan/bxdoan/README.md

 <div align="center">

-> There are some flowers you only see when you take detours
+> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-> — Tanaka Saeko —
+> — Maya Angelou —

 </div>